ygaurav410/Law-Advisor-Chatbot/README.md

 # LexiAI

-LexiAI is an AI-powered legal document analysis platform that allows users to upload contracts, generate structured summaries, ask follow-up questions, and revisit previous document conversations in a persistent workspace.
+LexiAI is an AI-powered legal document analysis platform built to turn long, dense legal PDFs into structured summaries and document-grounded conversations.

-The focus of this project was to move beyond a simple AI demo and build something closer to a usable product — with authentication, saved history, document-specific context, and a cleaner multi-page interaction flow.
+The project moves beyond a simple AI demo and into a more product-like workflow with authentication, saved history, document-specific context, PDF export, and a separate chat workspace for continuing previous analysis sessions.

 ---